trolol0lf/ImageTileConverter/README.md

 This is the current Version of my "Image Tile Converter"

-It is a small tool to generate one image from four.
+It is a small tool to generate one panel of images with variable tile amount, sizes and spacing.
 Nothing more!